Privacy in the SKUPONI online system

 - Types of personal data

-- Users or categories of users to whom personal data are disclosed, in particular in the case of users in third countries
+- Users or categories of users to whom personal data is disclosed, especially in the case of users in third countries

-- Where possible, the envisaged retention period of personal data, or the criteria according to which the retention period is determined
+- When possible, the intended retention period of personal data, or the criteria by which the retention period is determined

-- Existence of the right to request from the Controller the correction or deletion of personal data, or restriction of the processing of personal data and the existence of the right to object to such processing
+- Existence of the right to request correction or deletion of personal data from the Controller, or restriction of processing of personal data and existence of the right to object to such processing

-- The right to lodge a complaint with the supervisory authority When personal data are not collected from the Individual, information on their sources
+- The right to file a complaint with the supervisory authority When personal data are not collected from the Individual, information about their sources

-- Existence of automated decision making, information on the reasons, meaning and intended consequences
+- Existence of automated decision-making, information about reasons, meaning and intended consequences

-The Individual has the right to be deleted, or the right to be forgotten, whereby the Manager must delete the Individual from storage without undue delay if:
+An individual has the right to deletion, or the right to be forgotten, whereby the Administrator must delete the individual from storage without undue delay, if:

-- Personal data are no longer required for the purposes of the processing for which they were collected or otherwise processed
+- The personal data are no longer necessary for the processing purposes for which they were collected or otherwise processed

 - The individual revokes the consent on the basis of which the processing takes place and there is no other legal basis for further processing

-- The individual objects to the processing, and there are no overriding legitimate reasons for the processing
+- The individual objects to the processing and there are no overriding legal grounds for the processing

-- Personal data must be deleted in order to fulfill a legal obligation under EU law or the law of a Member State applicable to the Controller
+- Personal data must be deleted to fulfill a legal obligation in accordance with EU law or the law of a Member State applicable to the Controller

-The individual has the right to restrict processing to the Manager in the following cases:
+The individual has the right to restrict processing to the Controller in the following cases:

-- An individual disputes the accuracy of data for a period that allows the Controller to verify the accuracy of personal data
+- The individual disputes the accuracy of the data for a period that allows the Controller to verify the accuracy of the personal data

-- The processing is illegal and the individual opposes the deletion of personal data, and instead requests a restriction on use
+- The processing is illegal and the individual opposes the deletion of personal data, and instead requests a restriction of use

-- The controller no longer needs personal data for the purposes for which they were collected, but the individual needs them to enforce, implement or defend legal claims.
+- The Controller no longer needs the personal data for the purposes for which they were collected, but the Individual needs them to assert, implement or defend legal claims

-- The individual files an objection and the verification of the legal reasons of the Manager over the reasons of the individual has not yet been completed
+- The individual lodges an objection and the controller's verification of the legal reasons for the individual's reasons has not yet been completed

-Where the processing of personal data is restricted, such personal data, except for the storage, enforcement, execution or defense of legal claims or for the protection of the rights of another natural or legal person, or for the public interest of the EU or a Member State, shall be processed only with the individual's permission.
+When the processing of personal data is limited, such personal data, except for the storage, enforcement, implementation or defense of legal claims or for the protection of the rights of another natural or legal person, or for the public interest of the EU or a member state, is processed only with the permission of the Individual.

-The controller communicates changes, corrections, deletions or restrictions on the use of personal data to other personal data processors, except in cases when this requires a disproportionate effort or proves impossible.
+The Manager communicates changes, corrections, deletions or restrictions on the use of personal data to other Personal Data Processors, except in cases where this requires a disproportionate effort or proves impossible.

-An individual has the right to receive personal data relating to him held by the Controller in a structured, commonly used and machine-readable form, and the right to pass this data on to another controller without the Controller holding his personal data. information is provided, obstructing where:
+The individual has the right to receive personal data related to him, which was held by the Controller, in a structured, commonly used and machine-readable form, and the right to forward this data to another controller without the Controller to whom it was personal. data provided, while obstructing when:

 - processing is based on consent (or contract),

 The individual has the right to object to the processing of his personal data at any time.
-In this case, the controller shall cease the processing of personal data, unless he proves the necessary legitimate reasons for the processing that prevail over the interests, rights and freedoms of the individual, or for the assertion, implementation or defense of legal claims.
+In this case, the controller shall stop processing personal data, unless it proves necessary legitimate reasons for the processing that override the interests, rights and freedoms of the individual, or for the assertion, implementation or defense of legal claims.

-An individual has the right not to be subject to a decision based solely on automated processing that has legal effects in relation to him or in a similar way significantly affects him.
-However, it is permissible if the decision is:
+An individual has the right not to be subject to a decision based solely on automated processing that has legal effects in relation to him or similarly significantly affects him.
+However, it is permissible if the decision:

-- Necessary for the conclusion or implementation of a contract between the Individual and the Manager
+- Necessary for the conclusion or implementation of the contract between the Individual and the Manager

-- Permitted in EU law or the law of a Member State that applies to the Manager and also lays down appropriate measures to protect the rights and freedoms and legitimate interests of the Individual
+- Permitted in EU law or the law of a member state that applies to the Controller and also determines appropriate measures to protect the rights and freedoms and legitimate interests of the Individual

-- Justified with the express consent of the Individual
+- Based on the express consent of the Individual

-The rights of the individual may be restricted by law in the following cases:
+Individual rights may be limited by law in the following cases:

 - If it is in the interest of national security

-- For defense purposes For public safety reasons
+- For the purpose of defense For the sake of public safety

 - In order to protect the independence of the judiciary and the judicial process